27 October, 2023 - Barcelona, Spain

 9:30 am - 10:00 am

 Clinical Evidence: From PVI to MAZE IV.
-Review Of Current Surgical Options — Ralf Damiano, MD, Washington University School of Medicine, St Louis, USA
+Review of Current Surgical Options — Ralph Damiano, MD, Washington University School of Medicine, St. Louis, USA

 10:00 am - 10:20 am